 NOTE: TBS is composed of 50 mM Tris-Cl, pH 7.5, and 150 mM NaCl.
 To prepare it, dissolve 6.05 g of Tris and 8.76 g of NaCl in 800 mL of H2O.
 Adjust the pH to 7.5 with 1 M HCl and make a volume up to 1 L with H2O.
 TBS is stable at 4 °C for 3 months.
 Add 1 mL of a nonionic detergent to 1 L of TBS to make TBS-D.

-Incubate with the primary antibody of interest (e.g., CD20, 1:2,000 dilution in antibody diluent, see Table of Materials) at room temperature for 30 min.
+Block with antibody diluent or Bovine serum albumin for 15 min followed by incubation with the primary antibody of interest (e.g., CD20, 1:2,000 dilution in antibody diluent, see Table of Materials) at room temperature for 30 min.
 Wash 3x with TBS-D buffer for 5 min each time.
 There should be sufficient TBS-D buffer to immerse the slide completely in all washing steps.

 NOTE: Bovine serum albumin can be used as an alternate antibody diluent.
 The volume of antibody diluent depends on the size of the tissue, ranging from 50 µL (for biopsy samples) to 400 µL (for excision samples or tissue microarray samples).

-Incubate with an appropriate horseradish peroxidase (HRP)-labelled secondary antibody, chosen on the basis of the species of origin of the primary antibody (1:1,000 dilution in antibody diluent) and DAPI (1:100) at room temperature for 10 min.
+Incubate with an appropriate horseradish peroxidase (HRP)-labelled secondary antibody, chosen on the basis of the species of origin of the primary antibody for 15 min at room temperature.
 Wash 3x with TBS-D buffer for 5 min each time.

 Apply an appropriate tyramide-based fluorescent reagent (1:100 in amplification diluent) and incubate at room temperature for 5 min, to allow fluorophore conjugation to the tissue sample at the sites of primary antibody binding.
 Wash 3x with TBS-D buffer for 5 min each time.

-Perform an additional microwave-based stripping to remove the primary and secondary antibody, for 1 min in antigen retrieval solution at 100% power and for 10 min at 20% power.
+Perform an additional microwave-based stripping to remove the primary and secondary antibody.
 Repeat as required based on the position of the antibody in the sequence.

 Place the slide in distilled water to cool down.
+Incubate with DAPI (1:100 dilution in antibody diluent) for 10 min, followed by wash 3x with TBS-D buffer for 5 min each time.
 Dry the area on the slide without the tissue with wipes and mount the slide with appropriate mounting media.

 Image the slide (see sections 6 and 7 of this protocol) and determine the appropriateness of the staining (as defined by clear discrimination of the positive and negative control tissue).